gemieson/funnel-analysis/README.md

 ## 5. Experiment Design

-**Population:** organic-channel checkout abandonments — the worst-converting, highest-volume segment (3,111 users reach shipping via organic).
+**Population:** all-channel checkout abandonments (~46 eligible per day).
+Organic, the worst-converting channel, is a pre-registered subgroup analysis: at ~15 per day it is underpowered as a primary population.

+**Eligibility:** a session that reaches shipping info without reaching payment.
+Session-based by necessity: defining abandoners as never-paid users makes later purchase impossible by construction (see Data Quality).

 **Hypothesis:** cart-recovery outreach (email with saved cart) increases purchase completion among abandoners with latent intent.

 **Design:**

-- **Randomization:** on the **user**, 50/50, triggered at **first abandonment**.
-(Per-session randomization would place repeat abandoners in both arms, contaminating the comparison.)
+- **Randomization:** on the user, 50/50, triggered at first abandonment.
+Per-session randomization would place repeat abandoners in both arms, contaminating the comparison.
-- **Treatment:** cart-recovery email with saved cart. **Control:** status quo — no contact.
+- **Treatment:** cart-recovery email with saved cart. **Control:** status quo, no contact.
-- **Primary metric:** purchase within 7 days of abandonment.
+- **Primary metric:** purchase within 7 days of first abandonment.
 - **Guardrails:** unsubscribe rate; revenue per user.
 Neither may degrade.
-- **Baseline:** [TODO — session-level 7-day unprompted purchase rate after abandonment, organic channel]
-- **Power analysis:** [TODO — α=0.05, power=0.80, MDE chosen to fit runtime given [TODO] daily eligible abandonments; statsmodels calculation in `analysis/power_analysis.py`]
+- **Baseline:** 2.84% purchase unprompted within 7 days (119 of 4,189 abandoners).
+- **Power analysis:** alpha 0.05, power 0.80, MDE +2.0pp requires 1,425 users per arm, roughly 9 weeks at 46 per day (`analysis/power_analysis.py`).
-- **Decision rule (pre-registered):** ship iff the primary metric lifts significantly at α=0.05 AND no guardrail degrades.
+- **Decision rule (pre-registered):** ship iff the primary metric lifts significantly at alpha 0.05 AND no guardrail degrades.
 Run full weeks; no interim peeking.
 - **Validity:** randomization balance check at start; monitor for novelty effect.

+**The power constraint is a finding, not a footnote.** Effects below ~2pp are undetectable in a practical window at this traffic, and +2pp on a 2.84% baseline is a 70% relative lift.
+The test is powered only for a large effect; a modest real improvement of +1pp would take 8 months to detect.
+The MDE was chosen as the smallest effect measurable in a two-month runtime.

 **Why this experiment and not a payment-page fix:** the mechanism analysis bounds the opportunity.
-With ~90% of droppers never returning, a UI experiment on the payment step would chase users who were never buying.
-Re-engagement targets the ~10% with demonstrated latent intent.
+With 90% of droppers never returning, a UI experiment on the payment step would chase users who were never buying.
+Re-engagement targets the roughly 10% with demonstrated latent intent.

 ## 6. Data Quality — Three Catches